-^[1] Where the management of the funds is divided between a fund management company and an asset/investment manager, the former will be the Entity Responsible for the Report and the latter will be the Report Submitting Entity unless it outsources the operational task of reporting to a third-party service provider.
+[1] Where the management of the funds is divided between a fund management company and an asset/investment manager, the former will be the Entity Responsible for the Report and the latter will be the Report Submitting Entity unless it outsources the operational task of reporting to a third-party service provider.
+[2] This entity does not have to be reported as it is also the Reporting Counterparty.